 - All attendees shall check in with the gate.
-Gate keepers will validate attendance of all paid pre-registered, collect any monies due, verify current membership, collect the non-member registration fee, if applicable, and require waiver completion, if appropriate.
+Gate keepers will validate attendance of all paid pre-registered, collect any monies due, verify current membership, collect the non-member surchargeregistration fee, if applicable, and require waiver completion, if appropriate.

 - A gate log will be kept in a fashion that records the following: attendee’s mundane name; SCA name, if any; membership number, fees paid and for what purpose; method of payment (cash or check number), justification if Gratis; and any appropriate explanatory notes.

 - No reimbursements, advance overpayments, funds for supplies or other purchases, or refunds will be disbursed from the gate.